'A truth in art is that whose contradictory is also true.’ (Oscar Wilde)

 Think Atwood meets Tarantino

-You can pre-order my book globally on Amazon
+You can order my book globally on Amazon

 Better yet, support your local (independent) bookstore and ask them to order a copy.